The Amish Heritage Farm Museum

 Book Your Stay

-Make sure to book your rooms and get your time slots in order to make your itinerary so you don't miss the best times and days.
-We try to include booking forms and calendar of events for your itinerary!
-Be aware that any persons with special needs or disability equipment will need to let the staff know about your needs when buying tickets.
+Make sure to book your rooms and get your time slots to make your itinerary, so you don't miss the best times and days.
+We try to include booking forms and a calendar of events for your itinerary!
+Be aware that any persons with special needs or disability equipment need to let the staff know about your needs when buying tickets.

 Go Have Fun

-Lawrence county is one of the places you will want to get to early.
-Plan on getting here early and checking in as soon as you can to maximize your time.
-The hotels and restaurants do not stay open very late and you will want to get up early to get your day started.
-There is a lot of things to do here so come early and get started on your days of fun!
+Lawrence County is one of the places you will want to get to early.
+Plan on getting here early and checking in as soon as possible to maximize your time.
+The hotels and restaurants do not stay open very late, and you will want to get up early to start your day.
+There are many things to do here, so come early and get started on your fun days!

 Use our map to enter your address or location from your home or place along the way.
-Ethridge Tennessee is just a short drive from Nashville TN or Huntsville Alabama for those on the Tennessee BBQ/Whiskey trail or Music Studio tours from Nashville to Muscle Shoals.
-Make sure you put Ethridge Tennessee on your map of things to do this year!
+For example, Ethridge, Tennessee, is just a short drive from Nashville, Tennessee, or Huntsville, Alabama, for those on the Tennessee BBQ/Whiskey Trail or Music Studio Tours from Nashville to Muscle Shoals.
+So make sure you put Ethridge, Tennessee, on your map of things to do this year!